Iran will form troika to explore Syria solution

 DUBAI Iran will form a team with other non-aligned countries to explore solutions to the crisis in Syria, the Iranian foreign minister said on Wednesday, and U.N. chief Ban Ki-moon called on Iran to use its influence to help end the violence there.

-"It was recommended that the NAM troika get involved, with cooperation with other international organisations, specifically the United Nations."
+"It was recommended that the NAM troika get involved, with cooperation with other international organizations, specifically the United Nations."

 Such a troika would include Egypt, Iran and Venezuela, as the former, current and future holders of the NAM rotating presidency, as well as Lebanon and Iraq, said senior Iranian lawmaker Alaeddin Boroujerdi, who visited Syria this week for meetings with senior officials, in comments to Fars news agency.